clarkzinzow/Cmm-Compiler/README.md

 # C-- Compiler

-A compiler for the fictional programming language C--, a subset of C.  This compiler consists of a lexical analyzer (scanner), syntax analyzer (syntax error detection and builds an abstract syntax tree), semantic analyzer (name and type analysis), and code generator (MIPS assembly generation.)
+A compiler for the fictional programming language C--, a subset of C.  Written in Java and using the LALR generator JavaCUP, this compiler consists of a lexical analyzer (scanner), syntax analyzer (syntax error detection and builds an abstract syntax tree), semantic analyzer (name and type analysis), and code generator (MIPS assembly generation.)